 Emory & Henry professors have been honored repeatedly for their success as teachers.
 This success is the result in large part to a creative, interdisciplinary teaching environment, a loud and persistent call to service, and a constant challenge to “increase in excellence.”

 The awards include one U.S. Professor of the Year Award given in 1999 to Dr. Stephen Fisher, professor emeritus of political science, by CASE and The Carnegie Foundation.
-The honors also include six other Virginia Professor of the Year Awards given by CASE to Dr. Jim Duchamp of the Chemistry Department in 2011, Dr. Jack Roper of the History Department in 2005, Dr. Teresa Keller of the Mass Communications Department in 2003, Dr. Ed Damer of the Philosophy Department in 1989, Dr. Kathleen Chamberlain of the English Department in 1993, and Dr. David Copeland, a former E&H professor who taught in the Mass Communications Department.
+The honors also include seven other Virginia Professor of the Year Awards given by CASE to Dr. Scott Boltwood in the English Department in 2013, Dr. Jim Duchamp of the Chemistry Department in 2011, Dr. Jack Roper in 2005, Dr. Teresa Keller in 2003, Dr. Ed Damer of the Philosophy Department in 1989, Dr. Kathleen Chamberlain of the English Department in 1993, and Dr. David Copeland, a former E&H professor who taught in the Mass Communications Department, in 1997.

 Five Emory & Henry professors have been the recipients of a second state-wide award, the Outstanding Faculty Award, which is given annually by the State Council for Higher Education in Virginia (SCHEV).
-E&H recipients of this award include Dr. Samir Saliba, political science, 1994; Fisher, 1996; Dr. John Lang, English, 1999; Duchamp, 2009; and Keller, 2010.
+E&H recipients of this award include Dr. Michael Lane, chemistry, 2014; Keller, 2010; Duchamp, 2009; Lang, 1999; Fisher, 1996; and Dr. Samir Saliba, political science, 1994.

 In 1997, Saliba was honored as Professor of the Year by the National Higher Education Foundation of the United Methodist Church.
-In 2012, Dr. Michael Lane, an E&H professor of chemistry, became the fifth Virginia professor to be honored with the Hiter H. Harris Award for Excellence in Teaching, which is given by the Virginia Foundation of Independent Colleges.
+In 2012, Lane became the fifth Virginia professor to be honored with the Hiter H. Harris Award for Excellence in Teaching, which is given by the Virginia Foundation of Independent Colleges.